-In 1985, Larry Budd began a three-year journey that ended with him becoming one of the country's first to earn the "Triple Crown" (hiking the Pacific Crest, Appalachian, and Continental Divide Trails).
-He wrote about it in BACKPACKER in 1989.
-Here are some of his photos that illustrate how the Pacific Crest Trail has (and hasn't) changed in 30 years.
+In 1985, Larry Budd began a three-year journey that ended with him becoming one of the country’s first to earn the “Triple Crown,” hiking the Pacific Crest, Appalachian, and Continental Divide Trails.
+He wrote about it in Backpacker in 1989.
+Here are some of his photos that illustrate how the Pacific Crest Trail has (and hasn’t) changed in the nearly four decades since.

 Today the southern terminus of the Pacific Crest Trail is marked by a monument and border barrier fence.
 Thirty years ago, only makeshift signs and and remains from an old cattle inspection station marked the temporary spot from which Keith Jones, a high school friend (left), and I headed north.